kevgo/observable-process/README.md

   [stdout](https://nodejs.org/api/child_process.html#child_process_subprocess_stdout)
   and
   [stderr](https://nodejs.org/api/child_process.html#child_process_subprocess_stderr)
-- wait for content in `stdout` and `stderr`
+- await content in `stdout` and `stderr`
 - combines `stdout` and `stderr` into a new `output` stream
-- `await` the process end
+- await the process end
 - easier access to the process exit code
 - signals whether the process ended naturally or was manually terminated

-This is intended for short-lived processes, for example when testing the terminal output of applications.
+ObservableProcess is for short-lived processes, for example when testing the terminal output of applications.
 Since ObservableProcess stores all output from the child process in memory, executing long-running processes that produce lots of output through ObservableProcess will cause high memory consumption.